barsanuphe/librarian/librariansync/README.md

 ### What it does

-After syncing with the main script librarian.py, and if tags are defined in library.yaml for entries, the **extensions** folder on the Kindle should contain a file, collections.json.
+After syncing with the main script librarian, and if tags are defined in library.yaml for entries, the **extensions** folder on the Kindle should contain a file, collections.json.